ilias404/Metasploitable/README.md

 This project was carried out strictly for educational purposes on an intentionally vulnerable virtual machine, in an isolated lab network.
 No real-world systems were targeted.
 Metasploitable 2 must never be exposed to an untrusted network.

----

-## 📄 License

-Academic project — for educational reference only.